iwolfking/awesome-vh/README.md

 [Keychain](https://www.curseforge.com/minecraft/mc-mods/keychain-vault-hunters-addon) - Adds a new keychain that can hold all of your Treasure Keys, and let's you use them on treasure doors on right-click.
 (U16+, Author: ShiftTheDev, Side: Both)

 [Vault Filters](https://www.curseforge.com/minecraft/mc-mods/vault-filters) - An incredible addon that adds a ton of new attributes to Create's Attribute filters for Vault Hunters items, and lets you use Attribute Filters in several of the mods in the pack.
-(U16+, Author: JosephFranci, iwolfking, rizek, JustAHuman, Side: Both) 🐺
+(U15+, Author: JosephFranci, iwolfking, rizek, JustAHuman, Side: Both) 🐺

 [Sophisticated Vault Upgrades](https://www.curseforge.com/minecraft/mc-mods/sophisticated-vault-upgrades) - Adds several new upgrades to Sophisticated Backpacks (and Storage if present) such as Vault Recycler, Vault Diffuser, Identification, Drop, and Activator Upgrade (which lets you use Treasure Keys from backpack).
-(U16+, Author: iwolfking, Side: Both) 🐺
+(U15+, Author: iwolfking, Side: Both) 🐺

 [VaultMapper](https://www.curseforge.com/minecraft/mc-mods/vaultmapper) - Adds an on-screen minimap when you are in a vault that shows rooms you have explored in the vault, any special rooms added by inscriptions, and lets you mark rooms as you go.
-(U16+, Author: Anorak, Mel, JosephFranci, rizek, Side: Client) 🐺
+(U15+, Author: Anorak, Mel, JosephFranci, rizek, Side: Client) 🐺

 [Just Enough VH](https://www.curseforge.com/minecraft/mc-mods/just-enough-vh) - Adds config-driven JEI integration to many of the workstations and items that are missing them.
-(U16+, Author: attackeight, Side: Client) 🐺
+(U15+, Author: attackeight, Side: Client) 🐺

 ## Content

 [VH Scaling Bingo Seals](https://www.curseforge.com/minecraft/mc-mods/vh-scaling-bingo-seals) - Adds the ability to add multiple Seal of the Prophets or Seal of the Architects (depending on configuration) to make variable sized Bingo objectives.
 (U16+, Author: iwolfking, Side: Server, Client) 🐺

 [Wold's Vaults Standalone](https://www.curseforge.com/minecraft/mc-mods/wolds-vaults-standalone) - Adds a lot of new items, blocks, objectives and gear items.
 Some features are not useable/not present without configuration by a modpack developer or server owner.
-(U16+, Author: iwolfking, Side: Both)
+(U16, Author: iwolfking, Side: Both)

 [Vault Beacon](https://www.curseforge.com/minecraft/mc-mods/vault-beacon-vault-hunters-addon) - Adds a new Beacon powered by a Vault Crystal that is built out of Vault Beacon Catalysts to grant different effects.
-(U16+, Author: ShiftTheDev, Side: Both) 🐺
+(U15+, Author: ShiftTheDev, Side: Both) 🐺

 [Vault Reagents](https://www.curseforge.com/minecraft/mc-mods/vault-reagent-vault-hunters) - Adds a new set of items: Vault Reagents, that let you convert between different player gems.
-(U16+, Author: Artemiskhros, Side: Both)
+(All Versions, Author: Artemiskhros, Side: Both)

-[Boss Addon](https://www.curseforge.com/minecraft/modpacks/boss-addon-for-vault-hunters-3rd) - Adds 3 new challenge rooms with bosses and a reward for killing them. (?, Author: Neone, Side: Both)
+[Boss Addon](https://www.curseforge.com/minecraft/modpacks/boss-addon-for-vault-hunters-3rd) - Adds 3 new challenge rooms with bosses and a reward for killing them.
+(Unknown Compatability, Author: Neone, Side: Both)

 [Overworld Border Extender](https://www.curseforge.com/minecraft/mc-mods/vault-hunters-overworld-border-extend-mod) - A simple mod that allows extending the overworld border on a player exiting the vault.
 (U16+, Author: BONNe, Side: Server)

 [CC: Vault](https://www.curseforge.com/minecraft/mc-mods/cc-vault) - Adds a new Vault Reader peripheral for ComputerCraft, useful for sorting/filtering Vault gear.
-(U16+, Author: JosephFranci, Side: Both) 🐺
+(U15+, Author: JosephFranci, Side: Both) 🐺

 [OverVaults](https://www.curseforge.com/minecraft/mc-mods/overvaults) - Adds ruined Vault Portals to the overworld.
 (U16+, Author: Iridium, Side: Server) 🐺